 We have passed the second Christmas and New Year’s Eve with our boys!

-The first Christmas holidays with them I was looking forward to it like a little girl.
-The first Christmas dinner together, children’s Christmas clothes, unpacking gifts… With Yaw we agreed that boys had to get something that makes sound.
+The first Christmas holidays with them I was looking forward to it as a little girl.
+The first Christmas dinner together, children’s Christmas clothes, unpacking gifts… With Yaw we agreed that boys had to get something that makes a sound.
 At that time, we did not really care what kind of sound that would be, however, in these things it is better to be picky.
-As a parent you have to count on hearing this sound for the next few weeks and hours in a day. 😉
+As a parent, you have to count on hearing this sound for the next few weeks and hours in a day. 😉

 As for the clothes, I got the boys two pairs of stylish trousers and red vests with the wording ‘My first Christmas 2016’, that were waiting untouched in a wardrobe up until their Big day.
-Tiny christmas socks and hats were the cherry on the cake.
+Tiny Christmas socks and hats were the cherry on the cake.
 Perfect! 🙂

 Let’s be honest, we parents do all these things rather for ourselves than for our children.
 However, interesting is that we (especially us, mothers) spend as much time and energy on them as if our children were to remember them forever.